-Yo Mamma’s Cantina is on Airport Road, a bit north of town and a bit outside of the downtown area, but it’s worth the trip.
+Yo Mamma’s Cantina is on Airport Road, a bit north of town and outside of downtown, but it’s worth the trip.
 Everything at Yo Mamma’s is excellent.
-Of course, try a few tacos for sure, as they’re the signature dish, but the enchiladas, burritos, and appetizers are also great.
+Of course, try a few tacos, as they’re the signature dish, but the enchiladas, burritos, and appetizers are also great.

-If you’re not feeling like standard Mexican dishes, Yo Mamma’s Cubano or the Pambazo Mexican Street Sandwich are two sandwich-style options that will also have you wanting to come back to Yo Mamma’s for more.
+If you’re not feeling like standard Mexican dishes, Yo Mamma’s Cubano or the Pambazo Mexican Street Sandwich are two sandwich-style options that will also make you want to return to Yo Mamma’s for more.
 This place is special.
 Don’t miss it.

 14. Michael’s Italian Restaurant

 Michael’s Italian Restaurant will do the trick for those looking for an excellent Italian meal at a family-owned-and-operated restaurant.
 Michael’s has served fresh, authentic Italian cuisine in this mountain town for over a decade.
 It’s open every night for dinner, and there’s deck seating available during the summertime.